Nexure-Solutions-LLP/NexurePanel/README.md

 1. Clone the repository: `bash git clone https://github.com/Nexure-Solutions-LLP/NexurePanel.git`
 2. Install the panel by running the install.sh bash script.
 3. Run post installation by navigating to the panels domain then the folder /Install
-4. Configure the panel and set credentials in the .ENV file.
+4. Configure the panel using the web interface.
-5. Run the cron jobs by doing: `crontab -e` and `0 * * * * /usr/bin/php /var/www/nexurepanel/Automations/index.php`
 6. Login to the admin account you created.